 Lewandowski might like having one world-class Germany international next to him, but why not two?
 Leroy Sane and the wingers in the squad needn't worry too much about any narrowness in attack with the width provided by full-backs.
 Christopher Nkunku and Emil Forsberg were reared as wide men and have enjoyed plenty of minutes - not to mention goals and assists - tucked in beside Dani Olmo for Leipzig.

 Serge Gnabry was once used as a right wing-back by Nagelsmann when the pair were at Hoffenhiem in 2017/18.
-It may not be his favourite position, but it is a potential avenue for more minutes with Müller, Sane, Kingsley Coman and now Musiala to compete with for time in the final third, and only the more defensive-minded Benjamin Pavard among the top-level right-backs on the books - as promising as US youngster Chris Richards, currently on loan at Hoffenheim, looks to be.
+It may not be his favourite position, but it is a potential avenue for more minutes with Müller, Sane, Kingsley Coman and now Musiala to compete with for time in the final third, and only the more defensive-minded Benjamin Pavard among the top-level right-backs on the books - as promising as US youngster Chris Richards, back from his loan at Hoffenheim, looks to be.

 With Boateng and David Alaba following Flick in leaving at the end of the season, Bayern's defence will undoubtably be reconstituted under Nagelsmann, although a back three of Hernandez, Niklas Süle and Dayot Upamecano - who, like Nagelsmann, is swapping the Red Bull Arena for the Allianz - should strike fear into any opposition attack.
 The three-man defence also means there is no left-back problem - Davies, the Bundesliga's fastest ever player at 22.7mph can simply hug the flank ahead of Hernandez.